Energy

 Biocrude from sewage

-Hydrothermal liquefaction (HTL) of wet wastes involves increasing the temperature and pressure of the water so it reaches close to the supercritical state where it acts as a solvent of organic materials.
+Hydrothermal liquefaction (HTL) of wet wastes involves increasing the temperature and pressure of the water so it reaches close to its supercritical state where it acts as a solvent of organic materials.
 Depending on the feedstock and process conditions it can produce a good quality biocrude.

 Bioenergy Association of NZ (BANZ)

 Long-haul transport accounts for around a third of New Zealand's energy GHGs emissions.
 The best solution for land is uncertain with the options being better batteries and charging, clean gases (e.g. hydrogen), and biofuels.
-Heavy marine and long-haul air will require drop-in fuels for the medium-term, limiting the options to biofuels or synthetic fuels.
+But heavy marine and long-haul air will require drop-in fuels for the medium-term, limiting the options to biofuels or synthetic fuels.

 BANZ liquid biofuels interest group is working to reduce the uncertainty in fuels for long-haul land transport, and to lower the cost and increase the supply of biofuels for heavy marine and long-haul aviation.